 By connecting to the Elemica Digital Supply Network, enterprises manage supply chain execution and quality across all of their trading partners, hospitals, and pharmacies, while gaining visibility and insights to the needs of their customers and patients.
-All networked multi-enterprises can track and manage quality, orders, inventory, and shipments in real time as products flow through from raw material supplier all the way to the patient.
+All networked multi-enterprises can track and manage quality, orders, inventory, and shipments in real-time as products flow through from raw material suppliers all the way to the patient.

 SUPPLY CHAIN CHALLENGES

 A lack of visibility into the supply chain may be the root of many challenges faced by the pharmaceutical industry.
 Drug shortages.
 Counterfeits.
 Many of the hard-hitting headlines critiquing the industry today highlight how patients, regulators, and retailers alike do not often know where drugs are coming from and how they were made.